-Wasco has included Environmental, Social and Governance (ESG) factors as a strategic consideration in the decision-making process.
+Wah Seong Corporation Berhad ("WSC") has included Environmental, Social and Governance (ESG) factors as a strategic consideration in the decision-making process.
 Department heads are responsible for identifying, assessing and mitigating current and potential ESG risks.

-The Board of Directors has the overall responsibility for sustainability and considers ESG matters in the Company's strategy development.
+The Board of Directors has the overall responsibility for sustainability and considers ESG matters in the Group's strategy development.
 ESG matters that affect value creation are included in the balanced scorecard, which helps set objectives, drive behaviours, measure performance and determine remuneration.

-The Group CEO heads the Company Sustainability Committee with support from the Investor Relations, Corporate Communications and Sustainability Department ("IRCSD") and oversees the execution of Wasco's sustainability strategy in day-to-day operations.
-The Head of the IRCSD also sits on the Risk Management Committee.
+The Deputy Managing Director heads the Group's Sustainability Steering Committee with support from the Group Strategy Department and oversees the execution of WSC's sustainability strategy in day-to-day operations.
+The Chief Strategy Officer also sits on the Sustainability Steering Committee.
 Sustainability is on the agenda for these quarterly meetings.
-The Risk Management Committee regularly updates the Board on the Company's sustainability performance.